Topdon may not be the oldest manufacturer of OBD scan tools, but it’s definitely giving other brands a run for their money.

 If you have it, you can know how to fix the problem yourself without necessarily taking the car to auto service.

 Apart from MIL diagnosis, the device also checks I/M readiness and retrieves freeze frame data.
 I/M readiness shows whether the car’s computer system can run emission tests.
 On the other hand, freeze frame data helps to isolate causes of emission-related problems.

 In addition to that, the Topdon TD309 also retrieves vehicle information (VIN).
-Therefore, if you are presented with a new car you can use the VIN to check its history, including the parts that have been replaced before.
+Therefore, if you have a new car, you can use the VIN to check its history, including the parts that have been replaced before.

-- Plug and play device, you don’t need to do any installations.
+- You only have to plug and play the device.
+You don’t need to do any installations.

-- Covers wide variety of OBD2 vehicle models.
+- It covers a wide variety of OBD2 vehicle models.

-- Functional scope is limited to MIL, I/M monitor readiness and vehicle information.
-It doesn’t cover other systems like transmission, ABS and SRS.
+- A functional scope is limited to MIL, I/M monitor readiness, and vehicle information.
+It doesn’t cover other systems like transmission, ABS, and SRS.

 It will help you pinpoint problems that usually turn the Check Engine Light on.
 With its rich library, you may even be able to solve some of those problems yourself.